View all Blog | Developers

 Introduction

 Over the past month, our team has worked with several subject matter experts (SMEs) to build out custom AI computer vision applications to help them with their everyday workflows.
 After using LandingLens to train and test models quickly, these users worked with the newly released Python Library to build computer vision apps of their own.
 In each case, we were able to hack together a working prototype in less than an hour.
-This has led to several breakthroughs as these SMEs have brought concepts to life in a working proof of concept.
+This has led to several breakthroughs as these SMEs have brought concepts to life in a working proof of concept, like using computer vision in clinical pathology to improve diagnoses with AI.

-One case in particular which has received a lot of attention in the medical world is that of Dr. Brian Cone, a Computational Pathologist based in Los Angeles.
-Pathology, or the study of disease on a cellular level, involves the examination of tissues and cells with microscopes to diagnose and treat various medical conditions.
+One computer vision case in particular that has received a lot of attention in the medical world is that of Dr. Brian Cone, a Computational Pathologist based in Los Angeles.
+Pathology, the study of disease on a cellular level, involves the examining tissues and cells with microscopes to diagnose and treat various medical conditions.
 Dr. Cone and his team spend their time characterizing the “morphology” of tissues and cells to help better diagnose issues.

 Challenges